 - The softer material is difficult to machine

 - It is difficult to drill deep holes in Ultrasonic Machining, as there is a restriction of slurry movement.

 - High Tool wear rate due to the movement of abrasive particles.

 The following of Ultrasonic Machining application are:

-- Machining of non-conductive ceramics.
+- Ultrasonic Machining is used for the Machining of non-conductive ceramics.

 - Material that has a high scrap rate means fragile material can be machined by this process very effectively.

 - Machining of dies for wire drawing, punching, and blanking operations.

 - It enables a dentist to drill a hole of any shape on teeth without any pain.